glynnforrest/salt-mode/README.md

 When run with a prefix argument, prompt for the state module to use.

 If you have Python and the Salt Python modules installed, documentation may be viewed within Emacs via `C-c C-d` (`salt-mode-describe-state`) or ElDoc.
+You don't need a Salt minion running for these to work.

 ### Function jumping